OneOverCosine/Engineering_84_business_week/README.md

 That, to me, set [REDACTED] apart from the others like them.

 ## 4. What is Scrum and what is the benefit of implementing it?
-SCRUM is an Agile framework
+SCRUM is an Agile framework (researching)

+## 5. Where do you see yourself in 2-5 years?
+test

+## 6. What is DevOps and benefit of using it?
+testing